OutSystems/docs-product/src/ref/configuration-tool/tabs/scheduler.md

 ---|---|---
 Max.
 Concurrent Timers | Maximum number of Timers (asynchronous jobs) that can be executed at the same time in each Front-end Server. | `3`
-Scheduler Service Port | The port the scheduler service listens to. | `12002`
+Scheduler Service Port | The port the scheduler service listens to. | `12002` Scheduler Service REST Port | The port the scheduler service listens to when using the REST communication protocol. | `12102`